acstudent0/ACF22Com/A11/README.txt

 7. Include this file in your stage:
 * Command: > git commit -m "Initial A11"

 8. Now, you can start changing this file.
-Periodically update it in the repository, repeating the commit command.
+Periodically update it in the repository, repeating the commit command (with the proper message).

+9. To be sure that your local repository is ok, check the status:
+* Command: > git status

 ---
 (Update: 06/09/2022)